jindingars/secML.github.io/src/content/post/test.md

 ### Ad Explanations and the experiments on this transparency mechanism

 ![](https://github.com/jindingars/secML.github.io/blob/master/src/content/images/WhySeeingThis.png)
-As you can see in the picture, There're attritubutes and potentional here.
+As you can see in the picture, There're attritubutes and potentional attritubutes here.
 This paper used 5 different properties to evaluate the performance of Ad explanations:</br>
 1. Correctness: Every attribute listed was used by the advertiser</br>
 2. Personalization: The attributes listed are unique to the individual</br>